isaacnmm/pestpolicy-hugo2XX/content/posts/best-self-defense-weapon-besides-gun/index.md

 Bullet Journal Notebook
 .
 ### Conclusion
 There you have it!
-The ultimate list of the�Best Home Defense Weapon Not a Gun or�Best Self Defense Weapon Besides Gun for your review.
+The ultimate list of theBest Home Defense Weapon Not a Gun orBest Self Defense Weapon Besides Gun for your review.
 - I hope you are now better placed to pick the next self-defense tool, even with your requirement of avoiding a gun.
 Happy Shopping!!!